Pomerania in the Early Middle Ages: Tribal and territorial organization

 By the 9th to 11th century the region was recorded as inhabited by various tribes belonging to the Lechitic group of the West Slavs.
 The small tribes dwelling west of the Oder river were known collectively as "Veleti" (Wilzi), since the late 10th century as "Lutici" (Lutici), the tribes further east as "Pomeranians".
 Another distinct tribe, the Rani, lived on the island of Rügen and the adjacent mainland.
 These tribes spoke Polabian (Veleti, Rani) and closely related Pomeranian (Pomeranians) dialects.
 A Frankish document titled Bavarian Geographer (ca 845) mentions the tribes of Volinians (Velunzani), Pyritzans (Prissani), Ukrani (Ukri) and Veleti (Wiltzi) around the lower Oder.

 From the 9th to the 11th century, at least ten Pomeranian tribes dwelled between the Oder and Vistula river.
 They are not known by name except for the Volinians and Pyritzans.
 It is not known if these tribes ever formed any kind of a tribal union.
 It is also possible that on the two sides of the river, the tribes were split from the beginning into eastern and western Pomeranian groups, with the latter possibly related to the Veleti.

 The settlements of the distinct tribes were separated from each other and from their neighbors by vast woodlands.
 In 1124, it took Otto of Bamberg three days to cross the woods separating the Pomeranians from the neighboring Poles.

 Among the various Pomeranian tribes, the territory of the Volinians was the smallest, but also the most densely settled, with about one settlement for every four square kilometers, around 1000 AD.
-In contrast, the other tribe explicitly mentioned in contemporary chronicles, was that of the Pyritzans, who inhabited the area around Pyritz and Stargard but whose settlements numbered roughly only one for every twenty kilometers.
-The center of the Volinian territory was a town located at the site of the modern town of Wolin (Wollin) on Wolin (Wollin) island.
+In contrast, the other tribe explicitly mentioned in contemporary chronicles, was that of the Pyritzans, who inhabited the area around Pyrzyce and Stargard but whose settlements numbered roughly only one for every twenty kilometers.
+The center of the Volinian territory was a town located at the site of the modern town of Wolin on Wolin island.
 Russian, Saxon, and Scandinavian merchants lived in the town.